stefonarch/lxqt-panel-tool/README.md

 # LXQt Panel Profiles
 ## About
+LXQt Panel Profiles allows to backup, switch, export and import panel configurations.
-LXQt Panel Profiles is a program intended create an equivalent to XFCE's panel profiles program for LXQt.
-Users of this program will find that it behaves very similarly.
+It is equivalent to XFCE's panel profiles program and behaves very similarly.

 ## Build the Debian Package (Debian 12 or higher)

 ```
+sudo apt install debhelper
 cd lxqt-panel-profiles
-sudo apt install debhelper
 dpkg-buildpackage -b
 ```

-This will generate a .deb file for the program in the directory above lxqt-panel profiles.
+This will generate a `.deb` file for the program in the parent directory.

-To install the package, run like so, assuming you are still in the lxqt-panel-profiles directory:
+To install the package assuming you are still in `lxqt-panel-profiles` directory:

 ```
 cd ..